 ADOC Administrative Regulation #336, Operations, regarding Searches, dated February 8, 2016, p.
 5, Section F, Number 4, states all cross gender unclothes searches or cross gender visual body cavity searches shall be documented.
-The reviewed policy is consistentwith the PREA standards.
+The reviewed policy is consistent with the PREA standards.

-Of the random staff members questioned about cross gender search practices.
+Random staff members were questioned about cross gender search practices.
 All staff recalled having the training specific to this and reported that cross gender strip searches or cross gender body cavity searches do not occur at this facility.
 A review of the staff training records confirmed all staff had been trained in cross gender searches.

-N/A - CCBF is a male facility.
+N/A - VCF is a male facility.